Home Buying Guide

 The First Steps

 You have a deposit ready, whether from savings or gifted, and you want to start looking at homes.
 While the house viewing process can feel very exciting, it is best to speak to a Mortgage Broker first.
 This will give you a better idea of how much you can borrow based on your deposit, income, monthly repayment budget, and other personal circumstances.
 A Mortgage Broker can also provide you with a Decision in Principle from a lender.
 This is not a formal mortgage offer but tells you how much a bank may be willing to lend you.
 If you want to make an offer on a home, most estate agents will request this so having one ready in a competitive buying market will be useful.
-At this first appointment a broker will request details such as address history, income, credit commitments, monthly repayment budget and will want to check your credit score.
+At this first appointment we will request details such as address history, income, credit commitments, monthly repayment budget and will want to check your credit score.

 Beth, Huddersfield